c-blake/bu/doc/tim.md

 times***](https://benhoyt.com/writings/count-words/) means branch predictors and likely memory prefetching begins to work perfectly after ~10% of his benchmark.
 Beyond this, hash tables fit better in L1/L2 CPU caches & become non-reflective of natural language vocabulary scaling.
-How much this degrades his prog.lang comparisons is hard to say, but it's better to avoid it than guess at it.
+How much this degrades his prog.lang. comparisons is hard to say, but it's better to avoid it than guess at it.

 [^5]: For *independent* samples, which is of course *NOT* really true here, the